gkovacs/chromeos-keyboards/README.md

 4. Logout and then login again.
 (This may not be necessary.)
 5. Go to chrome://settings/languages.
 6. Add the keyboard Colemak with Shortcuts or QWERTY with Shortcuts
-7. Select the relevant keyboard layout and input method.
+7. Select keyboard layout  Colemak with Shortcuts or QWERTY with Shortcuts
-8. Optionally, remove any keyboard layouts or input methods that are no longer required.

 ## colemakshortcuts